dylandlr/audiy/README.md

 ## Tech Stack

-- Frontend: React
+- Frontend: HTML 5, Tailwindcss
-- Backend: Node.js with Express
+- Backend: Python, JS
-- Database: PostgreSQL
+- Database: SQLite
-- ORM: Sequelize

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.